mixailche/permutation-decoding/README.md

 # Permutation decoding of polar subcodes

-Program implementation of the permutation-based decoder of polar subcodes and the builder of polar subcodes for permutation decoding with Arikan kernel.
+Software implementation of the permutation-based decoder of polar subcodes and the builder of polar subcodes for permutation decoding with Arikan kernel.
 Currently supports polar EBCH subcodes and a randomized construction.
 Supported decoding algorithms are SC, SCL and their affine permutation based versions (not necessary authomorhism ensemble decoding) including CRC-aided permutation decoding.

 ## Build